Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Abstract

 \section{Abstract}

-{We present second-order optimally stable Implicit-Explicit (IMEX) Runge-Kutta (RK) schemes with application to a modified set of shallow water equations that can be used to model the dynamics of lava flows.
-The schemes are optimally stable in the sense that they satisfy, at the space-time discretization level, a condition analogous to the \texttt{L}-stability of Runge-Kutta methods for ordinary differential equations.
-A novel (pseudo-)staggered Galerkin scheme is introduced, which can be interpreted as an extension of the classical two-step Taylor-Galerkin (TG2) scheme.
-The method is derived by combining a von Neumann stability analysis with a Lax-Wendroff procedure.
+We present second-order optimally stable Implicit-Explicit (IMEX) Runge--Kutta (RK) schemes with application to a modified set of shallow water equations that can be used to model the dynamics of lava flows.
+The schemes are optimally stable in the sense that they satisfy, at the space-time discretization level, a condition analogous to the \texttt{L}-stability of Runge--Kutta methods for ordinary differential equations.
+A novel (pseudo-)staggered Galerkin scheme is introduced, which can be interpreted as an extension of the classical two-step Taylor--Galerkin (TG2) scheme.
+The method is derived by combining a von Neumann stability analysis with a Lax--Wendroff procedure.
 For the discretization of the non-conservative terms that characterize the lava flow model, we employ the Path-Conservative (PC) method.
-The proposed scheme is evaluated on a number of relevant test cases, demonstrating accuracy, robustness, and well-balancing properties for the lava flow model.}
+The proposed scheme is evaluated on a number of relevant test cases, demonstrating accuracy, robustness, and well-balancing properties for the lava flow model.